SpenceKonde/megaTinyCore/README.md

 ### Servo Support (not yet implemented)
 A future version of this core will provide a version of the Servo library which will select an appropriate timer (Timer B 0, except on the 3216, 3217, 1617 and 1616, where there is a Timer B 1 available; except on the aforementioned parts, tone cannot be used at the same time as the Servo library).

+### Bootloader Support (not yet implemented)
+When Optiboot is available for the ATmega4809, it will be adapted for these ATtiny parts, and the bootloader added to this core for chips with 8k or more of flash - possibly 4k chips if the bootloader ends up being small enough.

 ### Assembler Listing generation
 Like ATTinyCore, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.

+# List of Tools sub-menus
+* Tools -> Chip - sets the specific part within a selected family to compile for and upload to.
+* Tools -> Clock Speed - sets the clock speed.
+You must burn bootloader after changing this to apply the changes.
+* Tools -> Retain EEPROM - determines whether to save EEPROM when uploading a new sketc.
+You must burn bootloader after changing this to apply the changes.
+* Tools -> B.O.D.
+Voltage - If Brown Out Detection is enabled, when Vcc falls below this voltage, the chip will be held in reset.
+You must burn bootloader after changing this to apply the changes.
+* Tools -> B.O.D.
+Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
+You must burn bootloader after changing this to apply the changes.
+* Tools -> B.O.D.
+Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
+You must burn bootloader after changing this to apply the changes.
+* Tools -> DAC Reference Voltage - Determines the voltage reference for the DAC.
+This should be less than Vcc to get the right voltage.
+You do not need to use Burn Bootloader to apply changes to this menu.

 # Known Compiler Bugs
 * Sometimes a sketch which is too big to fit will, instead of generating a message saying that, result in the error: 'relocation truncated to fit: R_AVR_13_PCREL against symbol tablejump2'